ocfl-archive/gocfl/docs/quickstart.md

 # Quickstart

-This guide will walk you through the basics of using the `gocfl` applications.
+This guide will walk you through the basics of using the `gocfl` application and commands.

 ## Installation

-The `gocfl` applications are available as a single binary.
+The `gocfl` application is available as a single binary.
 You can download the latest release from the [releases page](https://github.com/ocfl-archive/gocfl/releases/latest).

 Alternatively, you can install the latest version with `go install`: